naabu/naabu/README.md

 The project is build in  [SvelteKit](https://kit.svelte.dev/), [Firebase](https://firebase.google.com/), [Algolia Search](https://www.algolia.com) and [Tailwind CSS](https://tailwindcss.com/).

 Still in active development and it should not be used for production environments!
 Help wanted!
+We stream development live every workday on Twitch and you cna watch the streams back on YouTube.

 Links:
 [Discord](https://discord.gg/tz2CSSrBgt)
 [Twitch](https://www.twitch.tv/seriouspapa)
 [YouTube](https://www.youtube.com/channel/UC9M52Jh9fKPGNF8HGBAbsqw)

+This project is still in the [Futures Forum on Learning](https://futuresforumonlearning.org/) learning engineering competition.

 ## Local installation
 Requirements: